 Bellarine Bayside operates two seasonal camping grounds in St Leonards – Bengalat Reserve and Karrong Reserve.
 These names were selected in conjunction with Wadawurrung, the Traditional Custodians of the region, with Bengalat the name of the original clan and Karrong meaning ‘site where people camped’.
 Along the foreshore we also maintain a four-lane boat ramp and lease the Sirens Boathouse & Kiosk at the foot of the pier.

 There are some great bird-watching options in St Leonards with pelicans frequenting the beach, Edwards Point Wildlife Reserve boasting habitat for the endangered Orange-bellied Parrot, and the St Leonards Lake Reserve a nice easy stroll to spot a range of water birds.

-We recognise their unique ability to care for Country and the intrinsic spiritual, cultural, economic, social and environmental connections they share with the land and waters.
-We value genuine partnerships with Wadawurrung to achieve effective management of our coastal regions.
+Bellarine Bayside acknowledges the Wadawurrung People as the Traditional Custodians of the Bellawiyn land, waterways and skies, and we pay our respects to their Elders past, present and future.
+We recognise the unique ability of Wadawurrung People to care for Country and the intrinsic spiritual, cultural, economic, social and environmental connections they share with the land and waters.
+We are committed to partnering with Wadawurrung to achieve effective management of Country through self-determination.

 Bellarine Bayside is committed to providing respectful and inclusive workplace, valuing the unique contributions, skills and perspectives of each individual.
 We are committed to providing a work environment free of discrimination and harassment.